Interviews with Leslie have been featured several newspapers, radio stations and television shows.

 April 20 - Slideshow presentation and discussion on Kelleys Island and the Civil War at the AMERICAN CIVIL WAR MUSEUM of Ohio.
 The hours for the day are Noon - 4 PM, the presentation will be, 1-3 PM (free with admission). www.acwmo.org.
 A small group, but loads of questions.
 Tom Bartlett, the Island bird man, took time out from bird banding to attend.
 What an honor!

-JULY July 13 - Come to the KEEPERS HOUSE on the Marblehead Peninsula.
-11-3 there will be house and cemetery tours, a Ice Cream Social and music by Tracie Henson's Strings of Glory (121-2).
-The Keepers House was the home of the first three light house keepers for the oldest lighthouse in continuous operation onthe Great Lakes.
+July 13 - Come to the KEEPERS HOUSE on the Marblehead Peninsula from 11-3.
+There will be house and cemetery tours, a Ice Cream Social and music by Tracie Henson's Strings of Glory (12-2).
+The Keepers House was the home of the first three light house keepers for the oldest lighthouse in continuous operation on the Great Lakes.
 It is the oldest suriviving home in Ottawa County.
-Find out all the history and enjoy a day stepeped in history. www.TheKeepersHouse.org
+Find out all the history and enjoy a day steepped in history. www.TheKeepersHouse.org

 July 19-20 - ISLANDFEST on Kelleys Island.
 A fun weekend with entertainment, booths and activities.
-Take a day trip, the downtown park is just a short walk from the ferry dock.
+Take a day trip, the downtown park is just a short walk from the ferry dock and just up the hill from the Jet Express dock.

 August 17 - KELLEYS ISLAND HOMECOMING.
 A great way to spend the day on the island.
 Food, games, music, shopping and lots more.
-Leslie will have a book in the amrketplace autographing books and posters.
+Leslie will have a booth in the marketplace autographing books and posters.
 A short walk from the ferry.

-August 24-25 - The Big Civil War encampment will be held at the VA home on Route 250 in Sandusky.
-Leslie will be doing two presentations on Kelleys Island and the Civil War, one each day.
-More details later.
+August 24-25 - The Big Civil War encampment was held at the VA home on Route 250 in Sandusky.
+I did two presentations on Kelleys Island and the Civil War; 4:30 on Saturday August 24 and at 2:00 Sunday, August 25, in the Great Room of Veterans Hall.

 November 1 - The Sandusky Art Walk, which showcases local artisans on the first Thursday of the summer months, is hosting an Author Signing at the Sandusky Library from 5-8 pm.
 Unfortunately, due to an unexpected death in the family, I had to cancel my appearance.
 I heard it was really great though and I look forward to next year.